Skip to main content

 quantum:formDefinition formId="..."Form definition ID

-quantum:taskDefinition type="..."Optional; only relevant for custom user-task backends
+quantum:taskDefinition type="..."Optional, only relevant for custom user-task backends

 A user task can carry an error boundary event.
 Completing the task with an error code routes the token through the boundary instead of the normal outgoing flow.